 Some of the good points you might want to consider about blade grinders is the fact that they are very inexpensive compared to burr grinders.
 It is also faster to prepare your coffee grounds with this type of grinder.

 That alone is an endorsement that’s hard to overlook when trying to decide which of these type of grinders are the best.
-It is also common to find this type of grinder used in the homes of true aficionado’s.
+It is also common to find this type of grinder used in the homes of true coffee aficionado’s.

 These coffee lovers commonly call this type of grinder a burr mill.